-Approximately 54% and 55% of net patient service revenue is from participation in the Medicare and state-sponsored Medicaid programs for the years ended April 30, 2019 and 2018, respectively.
+Approximately 54% of net patient service revenue is from participation in the Medicare and state-sponsored Medicaid programs for both the years ended April 30, 2020 and 2019.
 Laws and regulations governing the Medicare and Medicaid programs are complex and subject to interpretation and change.
 As a result, it is reasonably possible that recorded estimates will change materially in the near term.